 The serial port on most interface modules (all except the X.21 module) is hardwired as a DCE.
-These modules plug into a DTE such as a terminal, PC, or host.
+Therefore these modules "want" to plug into a DTE such as a terminal, PC, or host.
 When making the connection to your DTE device, use a straight-through cable of the shortest possible length-we recommend 6 feet (1.8 m) or less.
-When purchasing or constructing an interface cable, please refer to the pinning diagrams in Appendix A as a guide.
+When purchasing or constructing an interface cable, please refer to the pin diagrams in Appendix A as a guide.